heffrey78/3d-navigation-website/README.md

 1. Open the browser's developer console (usually F12 or right-click and select "Inspect").
 2. Refresh the page and check for any error messages in the console.
-3. Verify that you can see a 3D scene with a brown ground plane and a blue sky.
+3. Verify that you can see a 3D scene with a Tron-style grid and effects.
-4. Look for a white dotted line representing the path and rectangular placards for each node.
+4. Look for a glowing path and node representations.
-5. Try using the Up Arrow key and observe the following:
+5. Try using the arrow keys and observe the following:
    - The camera should smoothly move to new positions along the path.
-   - The debug info in the top-left corner should update with new node information.
+   - The terminal should update with new node information.
    - Console logs should appear for each key press.
-6. If the Up Arrow key doesn't seem to work:
+6. If the arrow keys don't seem to work:
    - Click on the webpage to ensure it has focus.
-   - Check if the console logs appear when pressing the key.
+   - Check if the console logs appear when pressing the keys.
 If not, there might be an issue with the event listener.
-7. Press Enter when on a node to check if the modal with detailed information appears.
+7. Press Enter when on a node to check if the placard with detailed information appears.
+8. Navigate to the Tetris game node and verify that the game starts and can be played.
-8. Try to reach the end of the path by pressing the Up Arrow key multiple times.
+9. Try to reach the end of the path by pressing the Up Arrow key multiple times.
 The movement should stop at the last node.

 If you encounter any issues:

-- Make sure Three.js is properly loaded.
+- Make sure all required scripts are properly loaded.
 Check the console for any related errors.
-- Verify that all files (index.html, main.js, styles.css) are in the correct location and have the right content.
+- Verify that all files are in the correct location and have the right content.
 - Try clearing your browser cache and reloading the page.
 - If using Chrome, test in an Incognito window to rule out extension conflicts.